yor42/TheOneSmeagle/README.md

-# The The One Smeagle - Minecraft Mod
+# The One Smeagle - Minecraft Mod
 _More immersive alternative for WAILA, fork of The One Probe_

 ## Introduction to The One Smeagle (TOS)